-Record Mac Internal Audio Without BlackHole: 3 Easy Methods (2026)
+How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 record mac internal audioblackhole alternativemac system audio recordingno virtual audio macsoundflower replacementmac screen recording no audio

-Record Mac Internal Audio Without BlackHole: 3 Easy Methods (2026)
+How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 You installed BlackHole, opened Audio MIDI Setup, built a Multi-Output Device, ticked the right boxes in the right order, picked BlackHole 2ch as your screen recording input — and somewhere along the way, your Zoom call went silent.
-You finally hit record, only to realize your meeting participants can't hear you.
-If that sounds familiar, you're done with BlackHole, and you're searching for a way out.
-That's how you landed here.
+You finally hit record, only to realize the other participants can't hear you anymore.
+If any of that sounds familiar, you're done with BlackHole and you're looking for a way out.
+That's how you ended up here.

-The "no audio in Mac screen recording" or "can't record internal audio on Mac" problem is almost always a macOS limitation, not your fault.
-In 2026, there are three ways to record Mac internal audio without installing a virtual audio device.
-Here they are, in order.
+The "no audio in Mac screen recording" or "I can't record internal audio on Mac" problem is almost always a macOS limitation, not something you're doing wrong.
+The good news: in 2026, there are three ways to record Mac internal audio without ever installing a virtual audio device.
+Here they are, in order of "shortest path to actually working."

-If your honest answer is "I never want to touch virtual audio settings again," Qureco Screen Recorder is the shortest route.
+If your honest reaction is "I never want to touch virtual audio settings again," Qureco Screen Recorder is the shortest route on Mac.

 • After installing, just toggle Mic and System Audio on in the recording panel